Felix the Cat: Comics

-Pat Sullivan began a syndicated comic strip on 19 August 1923 distributed by King Features Syndicate.
+Pat Sullivan began a syndicated comic strip on August 19, 1923, distributed by King Features Syndicate.
 In 1927 Messmer took over drawing duties of the strip.
 (The first The Felix Annual from 1924 issued in Great Britain shows the last two stories are not the usual Otto Messmer style, so a difference in Pat Sullivan-drawn cartoons can be noted.)

 Messmer himself pursued the Sunday Felix comic strips until their discontinuance in 1943, when he began eleven years of writing and drawing Felix comic books for Dell Comics that were released every other month.
 Jack Mendelsohn was the ghostwriter of the Felix strip from 1948 to 1952.
 In 1954, Messmer retired from the Felix daily newspaper strips, and his assistant Joe Oriolo (the creator of Casper the Friendly Ghost) took over.
 The strip concluded in 1966.

-Felix co-starred with Betty Boop in the Betty Boop and Felix comic strip (1984–1987).
+Felix co-starred with Betty Boop in the Betty Boop and Felix comic strip (1984–1988).

-After 35 years of not being in any comics, Source Point Press announced that Felix the Cat would get a new comic book series, with the permission by Dreamworks Animation to use the character, following a decade of owning the character and using him as a fashion brand.
-The comic is written by Mark Federali, illustrated by Trace Yardley, and was due to be released sometime in 2022.
+After 35 years of not being in any comics, Source Point Press announced that Felix the Cat would get a new comic book series, with the permission by DreamWorks Animation to use the character, following a decade of owning the character and using him as a fashion brand.
+The comic is written by Mark Federali, illustrated by Tracy Yardley, and was due to be released sometime in 2022.
 Yardley later said in February 2022 that production has been delayed and Source Point Press is no longer publishing the books.
-However, in September, Yardley said that the comic was not cancelled, and that it will be published by Rocketship Entertainment.
+Later in September, Yardley said that the comic was not cancelled, and that it would be published by Rocketship Entertainment.
 A month later, Rocketship announced that artists and writers, inciuding Mike Federali, would be attending New York Comic Con.
 Federali signed copies of the comic.
-On November 15, Rocketship announced through its new imprint Bottlerocket, that the comic will release in the Spring of 2023.
+On November 15, Rocketship announced through its new imprint Bottlerocket, that the comic would release in the spring of 2023, but the release dated switched to Fall of 2023, to which it was released on November 7, 2023.